zardoy/modify-json-file/readme.md

 As you can see above, `modifyJsonFile` only merges **only on top level** properties.
 Currently, there is no support for nested property merging.

-Note that to simplify docs I won't use `path` module here.
-It implies that you always use `path` module to specify path correctly.
+Note that to simplify docs I won't use `path` module here, but you should use it everywhere.

-> In example above, `modifyPackageJson` should be used for TypeScript intellisense
+> In example above, `modifyPackageJson` should be used to provider typing for you

+As always, for more usage examples you can look into `test-d/index.test-d.ts` or `tests` files.

 ### Non-object root value